 These are almond macaroons.
 They are divine.
 You can make them any time of year and take them to parties or just to coffee with a friend, and they will squeal with delight and wonder where you got those gorgeous, gem-like cookies.
 And you will say you made them, and they will be delighted.
 And they should be, because you just made them an awesome present.

 I like these for several reasons.
 First, and most obviously, they’re beautiful. they shimmer like stars and are all crackly and inviting, just like a perfect cookie should be.
 They are moist, they are not too sweet, but they are decadent, showy little things.
 And they lie, because the dough takes almost no time to make.
 You need a food processor and about 10 minutes’ worth of time.
-They’re not sticky, so rolling them into balls is a breeze, and you can make them as big or small as you’d like.
+They’re not sticky if you wet your hands, so rolling them into balls is a breeze, and you can make them as big or small as you’d like.
 I make mine on the small side – i like getting more out of a dough – but larger is fine too.
 I also prefer the jam-to-macaroon ratio on the smallish ones, too.

 Second, I like these because they’re completely customizable.
 Use any jam or jelly you’d like. i used cherry and apricot for these, straining out the fruit pieces for a smooth finish.
 If you go for a raspberry or something along those lines, try to find a seedless variety to save yourself the work.
 I’ve made these maybe a dozen times or so, and I’ve used everything from blueberry jam, to a lovely strawberry/rhubarb (which was wonderful), to peach in the summer.
 For Christmas, I’ve used apple jelly, added the smallest bit of green color, and then used any red jam and done a red and green combination.
 If you want them even more sparkly, roll them in sanding sugar when they’re still in ball form.